There’s something really quite special about hiking on the West Coast of Vancouver Island.

 Please note – this is not an official Tofino hiking trail.
 Parks Canada does not maintain this route.
 For this reason, you should be particularly careful when hiking and only visit during daylight hours only (well before dusk).

 Trail length: 4km return (around 2 hours)

 Trail directions: Park at Radar Hill in Pacific Rim National Park and then walk back towards the highway.
-The Canso Plane Crash trailhead is located at the 15th telephone pole south of the Radar Hill turnoff (be very careful when walking beside the highway!)
+The Canso Plane Crash trailhead is located at the 15th telephone pole south of the Radar Hill turnoff.
+As of 2022, it is possible to walk the multi-use trail along the highway, rather than walk along the road.
 The trail is marked by pink blazes all the way to the site of the plane crash.
 Stay close to the blazes to avoid disorientation and the worst of the bog.